Poisonous Spiders in North Carolina

 Fun Spider Facts

-2. One spider egg has as much DNA as is contained in four humans.
-And that is in just one spider egg.
+- One spider egg has as much DNA as is contained in four humans.

-3. There actually exists an extremely rare spider in the eastern parts of Africa that is snow white in color but spins black webs.
+- There exists an extremely rare spider in the eastern parts of Africa that is snow white in color but spins black webs.